pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 Then in tests we start the store's environment with the unimplemented client, and override the bare essentials of endpoints we expect to be called.

-For example, if we were testing the the flow in the feature of the user deny speech recognition access, then we would not expect the `startTask` or `finishTask` endpoints to ever be called.
+For example, if we were testing the flow in the feature where the user denies speech recognition access, then we would not expect the `startTask` or `finishTask` endpoints to ever be called.
 That would probably be a logical error, after all when the user denies permission those endpints can't do anything useful.